Boeing announces $10 mn emergency assistance package for India

-New Delhi, April 30 (IANS) Aerospace giant Boeing on Friday announced a $10 million emergency assistance package for India to support the country's response to the current surge in Covid-19 cases.
+New Delhi: Aerospace giant Boeing on Friday announced a $10 million emergency assistance package for India to support the country's response to the current surge in Covid-19 cases.

 According to the company, the assistance will be directed to organisations providing relief, including medical supplies and emergency healthcare for communities and families battling Covid-19.